mlverse/torchvisionlib/README.md

 [![Discord](https://img.shields.io/discord/837019024499277855?logo=discord)](https://discord.com/invite/s3D5cKhBkx)
 <!-- badges: end -->

-The goal of torchvisionlib is to provide access to C++ opeartions implemented in [torchvision](https://github.com/pytorch/vision).
+The goal of torchvisionlib is to provide access to C++ operations implemented in [torchvision](https://github.com/pytorch/vision).
 It provides plain R acesss to some of those C++ operations but, most importantly it provides full support for JIT operators defined in